-As kids, we called these "pigs in a blanket," and it was a favorite that my Grandmom often made.
-In our Polish heritage, they're actually called Gołąbki (also known as Golumpki, Gwumpki, and Golabki), but the Slovak areas made the name Halupki more a known name that people recognize than Golumpki.
+As kids, we called this dish "pigs in a blanket," and it was a favorite that my Grandmom often made.
+In our Polish heritage, they're actually called Gołąbki (also known as Golumpki, Gwumpki, and Golabki), but the Slovak areas made the name Halupki a more recognizable name than Golumpki.
 Some people just call them "stuffed cabbage leaves" or even "cabbage casserole."
 We call them delicious!

 - Core the head of the cabbage.
 Place the cored head of cabbage in a steamer basket large enough to fit the head.
 Place the basket into a stock pot with about an inch of water.
 Steam the cabbage head until the outer leaves are easy to remove.
 Continue until all leaves are soft and can be removed easily.
 Set the leaves aside.
 (Alternately, you can bring salted water to a boil and boil the cabbage head until the leaves are softened.)

 - In a large bowl, place the ground beef, pork, chopped onions, uncooked rice, salt, paprika, garlic, pepper, and 1/2 of the petite diced tomatoes.
 Mix together with your hands.

 - In the bottom of a large pot, place any broken cabbage leaves that you may have.

 - Holding one of the full leaves in one hand and using a large spoon, place a spoonful of the mixture near the stem end of the leaf.
 Fold in the sides of the leaf and roll from the stem end to the outer edge.
 Gently place the edge side down on top of the broken cabbage leaves.
 Continue until all leaves are rolled and placed in the pot.
 You will probably have to stack them; just fit them in on top of another with the edge side down.